tldr

 The bigger picture

-Smaller context is cleaner, full stop.
-Models stay sharper, sessions stay coherent, and you stop waiting for giant responses when a three-line diff would do.
+Smaller context is cleaner.
+Models stay sharper, sessions stay coherent, and you stop waiting for a wall of text when a three-line diff would do.

 Quick setup scripts